Who is Nkosana Makate? All about the ‘Please-Call-Me’ inventor, his net worth and personal life

 Read also

-Nkosana was born in 1976 at Natalspruit Hospital but his exact date of birth is not known.
-He is about 46 years old in 2022.
-He was raised by his maternal grandparents in the East Rand, Katlehon, Ekurhuleni, as his mother attended college training to become a teacher.
+Nkosana was born in 1976 at Natalspruit Hospital, but his exact date of birth is unknown.
+As of 2025, Makate is about 48 years old.
+His maternal grandparents raised him in the East Rand, Katlehon, Ekurhuleni, as his mother attended college training to become a teacher.

 Nkosana Makate’s wife